jhoh0926/jhoh0926.github.io/photos.md

 ---
-layout: grid
+layout: blog
-title: Posts
+title: Photos
 description: >
   This is the `list` layout for showing blog posts, which shows just the title and groups them by year of publication.
   Check out the `blog` layout for comparison.
-grouped: true
+no_link_title: false
+no_excerpt: false
+hide_image: false
 ---